sbcshop/IoTFi_2G_Software/README.md

 * [RP2040 Hardware Design](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html)
 * [Raspberry Pi Pico Pinout](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html)

+## Working With IoTFi-2G

+To start working with our this board we have provided few basics examples according to features included in this board.
+You can smply run the pyhon example code in your board by downloading and extracting this repository in your system.
+Below is the brief description of Example codes:

+* ***Accelerometer_Example*** this is the simple application of tilt indication in the four direction (i.e, Left, Right, Forward and , Backward).
+When you will upload this code in your baoard will see a ***box*** appearing according to the direction in which your board tilted.
+In case of no tilt it will show a message in display.

+*
+*

 ## Related Products

 * [IoTFi-4G](https://shop.sb-components.co.uk/products/iotfi-2g-4g-iot-board-based-on-rp2040?variant=40430002307155) - Our other GSM Based product in 4G version